 - Faster buffer clearing: Has an SD card interface that supports the UHS-I standard.

 - More affordable: Was introduced at a lower price, despite coming with a built-in lens.

 - More modern: Reflects 8 years and 3 months of technical progress since the 550D launch.

-If the count of relative strengths (bullet points above) is taken as a measure, the FT7 emerges as the winner of the match-up (15 : 12 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the FT7 is the clear winner of the contest (16 : 12 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Canon 550D and the Panasonic FT7 place the cameras among the top in their class?
 Find out in the latest Best DSLR Camera and Best Travel-Zoom Camera listings whether the two cameras rank among the cream of the crop.

 In any case, while the specs-based evaluation of cameras can be instructive in revealing their potential as photographic tools, it remains incomplete and does no justice, for example, to the way the 550D or the FT7 perform in practice.
 User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.